 The function of the ILS Localizer, which operates within the 108-112 MHz band segment, is to provide left-right guidance to aircraft during the approach and landing phases of the flight.
-A supporting element is the marker beacon, which operates in a small band centered at 75 MHz.
+A supporting element is the ILS Glide Slope, which operates in the 328.6-335.4 MHz band.
+Other supporting elements are the marker beacon, which operates in a small band centered at 75 MHz and Non Directional Beacon (NDB) operating in the 190-535 KHz band.

-In addition, there is the Transponder Landing System (TLS), which is a Special Use Only (i.e., non-public use only) non-Federal system.
+In addition, there is the Transponder Landing System (TLS), which is a Special Use Only (i.e., nonpublic use only) non-Federal system.
 A TLS allows one aircraft at a time to conduct precision approach operations.
-It will require frequency assignments on both ILS localizer and glideslope frequency channels, as well as use of the 1030/1090 MHz SSR beacon band.
+It will require frequency assignments on both ILS localizer and Glideslope frequency channels, as well as use of the 1030/1090 MHz SSR beacon band.
 Based upon inputs from a Congressionally mandated program on TLS, it is projected that only about 15 TLS systems might be implemented in the United States.
 To date, frequency engineering has been completed on several test bed TLS systems.

 The ILS Localizer is a principal element of the ILS system, which is the primary civil aviation landing system in the NAS.
 Depending on the particular airport requirements, the ILS can be configured to operate as a Category I or Category II precision approach system, or a Category III precision landing system.
-The associated marker beacon operates on a single frequency channel at 75

-MHz as the outer, middle, and inner marker beacons, whose purposes are to alert the pilot (via a receiver on the aircraft) of his/her progress along an ILS approach.
+The associated marker beacon operates on a single frequency channel at 75 MHz as the outer, middle, and inner marker beacons, whose purposes are to alert the pilot (via a receiver on the aircraft) of his/her progress along an ILS approach.